 3 October 2019

 Domestic violence and abuse is devastating and impacts the whole family, not just the person who is the focus of the abuse.
 But children can often be hidden victims or fail to get appropriate support.
 Research shows that only half of children affected by domestic violence and abuse are known to social services and only 42 per cent receive support from a specialist abuse service.
-The National Institute for Health Research (NIHR) in the South West is driving forward ground-breaking research to understand the experiences and needs of children affected by domestic violence and abuse and looking at innovative ways of delivering support.
+The National Institute for Health and Care Research (NIHR) in the South West is driving forward ground-breaking research to understand the experiences and needs of children affected by domestic violence and abuse and looking at innovative ways of delivering support.

 According to the NSPCC, one in five children and young people in the UK have experienced domestic violence and abuse.
 In the South West in 2017/18, there were nearly 50,000 domestic abuse related offences recorded by the police, accounting for 13 per cent of all offences.
 In the same period, there were 2,302 dependent children of the adults referred and supported in Next Link’s community and accommodation specialist domestic abuse service.
 Next Link offers evidence-based support to those experiencing domestic violence and abuse in Bristol and South Gloucestershire.

 “Every day we see the impact that domestic violence and abuse has on children.
 People can think that children are not affected by abuse happening in the home because they are asleep, or in a separate room.
 But children tell us the impact that living through domestic abuse has had on their education, friendships, wellbeing, self-esteem and understanding of healthy relationships.
 They can sometimes take on adult responsibilities and the role of protector, or blame themselves for the abuse.
 This can have a detrimental effect on their development and mental health.